renegade-fi/golang-sdk/README.md

 ## Rate Limits
 The rate limits for external match endpoints are as follows:
 - **Quote**: 100 requests per minute
-- **Assemble**: 5 _unsettled_ bundles per minute.
+- **Assemble (Exclusive Bundle)**: 5 _unsettled_ bundles per minute.
 That is, if an assembled bundle is submitted on-chain, the rate limiter will reset.
-If an assembled match is not settled on-chain, the rate limiter will remove one token from the per-minute allowance.
+- **Assemble (Shared Bundle)**: 50 _unsettled_ shared bundles per minute.
+A shared bundle is an assembled bundle that the relayer may send to multiple external parties, rather than enforcing that only one external party can settle the bundle.
+See [`examples/09_shared_bundle/main.go`](examples/09_shared_bundle/main.go) for an example of how to assemble a shared bundle.

 ## Supported Tokens
 Renegade supports a specific set of tokens for external matches.
 These can be found at: